sKiZmm/learning-journal/Day 3.md

 **Platform:** Code-Basics.com

 **What I Learned:**
--
+- Optional Function Paremeters

 **Overview:**
 > Weekdays starting, which means work is starting.
 Have less time to study now, but will try for at least an hour or two everyday.

-> First lesson for today went from 0-100 in terms of difficulty, but will try to do it without help. `https://code-basics.com/languages/python/lessons/default-parameters` [Got it](CodeBasics Test\default_parameters.py)
+> First lesson for today went from 0-100 in terms of difficulty, but will try to do it without help. `https://code-basics.com/languages/python/lessons/default-parameters` [Got it](CodeBasics%20Test\default_parameters.py) Spent the rest of the time learning "git" commands.